Q: How do you know if someone rides a Hayabusa?

 A smaller number people make puerile jokes about “gixxer” riders, but hopefully readers of this blog tend to be above that and just encourage people to be themselves and ride whatever they like.

 British and Australian folk pronounce the “busa” part with a short “u”, like if you imagine pronouncing it like a Spanish or Italian word.
 This is similar to how it’s said in Japanese.
 But you can pronounce it with a long “u”, as do Americans, and probably Canadians.
-It’s a loan word after all, and there are no fixed rules.
+It’s a brand name after all, and there are no fixed rules.

 The Suzuki GSX1300R Hayabusa is in a tiny category of motorcycles that is only shared by the modern-day Kawasaki ZX-14R, and previously the Honda VFR1200F and BMW K 1300 R. There’s no precise name for this category of bikes, other than “heavy-ish big-bored sport bikes”.
 Even the Kawasaki Ninja H2 SX is more definitely a sport tourer.